aaroncampbell/twitter-widget-pro/readme.txt

 * dateFormat - The format for dates (defaults to'h:i:s A F d, Y' or it's localization)
 * title - The title of the widget (defaults to 'Twitter: Username')
 * showretweets - set to true to show retweets, false to hide them (defaults to true)
+* showmentions - set to true to show mentions, false to hide them (defaults to false)
 * showintents - set to true to show the reply, retweet, and favorite links for each tweet, false to hide them (defaults to true)
 * showfollow - set to true to show the follow button after tweets, false to hide it (defaults to true)